Estuary

 Fivetran introductory image

 Fivetran was founded in 2012 by data scientists who wanted an integrated stack to capture and analyze data.
 The name was a play on Fortran and meant to refer to a programming language for big data.
 After a few years the focus shifted to providing just the data integration part because that’s what so many prospects wanted.
-Fivetran was designed as an ELT (Extract, Load, and Transform) architecture because in data science you don’t usually know what you’re looking for, so you want the raw data.
+Fivetran was designed as an ELT (Extract, Load, and Transform) architecture because in data science you might not yet know how you want to process your data, and so would want to store the raw data.

 In 2018, Fivetran raised their series A, and then added more transformation capabilities in 2020 when it released Data Build Tool (dbt) support.
 That year Fivetran also started to support CDC.
 Fivetran has since continued to invest more in CDC with its HVR acquisition.

 Fivetran’s design worked well for many companies adopting cloud data warehouses starting a decade ago.
 While all ETL vendors also supported “EL” and it was occasionally used that way, Fivetran was cloud-native, which helped make it much easier to use.
-The “EL” is mostly configured, not coded, and the transformations are built on dbt core (SQL and Jinja), which many data engineers are comfortable using.
+The “EL” is mostly configured, not coded, and users can choose between dbt Core, dbt Cloud, and Coalesce for transformations.

 Pros

-• Ease of Use: Fivetran is modern SaaS ELT with an easy-to-use UI, especially in comparison to more traditional eTL tools.
+• Ease of Use: Fivetran is a modern SaaS ELT platform with an easy-to-use UI, especially in comparison to more traditional ETL tools.
 It allows you to set up a data pipeline without coding.

 • Scalability: Fivetran is known for scaling better than many of its competitors.